Being a Human Billboard, Plus Other Ways to Get a Job Interview

 For the chef's job, you can leave out your summer job as a camp counselor 15 years ago and concentrate on presenting for Chef-ness in your resume.
 That's the concept of targeting - not to put in everything you have ever done.
 Further, 10–15 years' past experience is what companies expect to see in the 2010s, except for executive positions.

-- Address it to a specific person, such as the hiring manager; find out their name by calling if you need to do so, and
+- Address it to a specific person, such as the hiring manager; find out their name by calling if you need to do so

-- Prepare a set of resumes for each of different major fields of work you are pursuing (you may have 2 or 3).
+- Prepare a set of resumes for each of the different major fields of work you are pursuing (you may have 2 or 3)